orchidsoftware/orchid.software/docs/en/docs/upgrade.md

 Route::screen('/task', ExampleScreen::class)->withTrashed();
 ```

-And other opportunities not explicitly tied to which you are used to.
+It also provides other opportunities that were not explicitly tied to what you're used to.

-> Be careful, in the past our tutorials in which we sometimes specified the default model, and it came up empty.
+> Please note that in the past, our tutorials sometimes specified the default model, which sometimes resulted in an empty parameter.
-> Now it will cause a 404 error.
+> However, this now triggers a 404 error.

 ### Icons

-In new version icons have been updated to a set from Bootstrap.
-While replacing all the icons in existing applications can be a challenge, you have the option to continue using the icons from Orchid.
+In the new version, the icons have been updated to a set from Bootstrap.
+While replacing all the icons in existing applications can be a challenge,
+you have the option to continue using the icons from Orchid.

-To do this, simply add the following line to your composer.json file:
+To do this, simply add the following line to your `composer.json` file:

 ```bash
 "orchid/icons": "^2.0",